LoopKit/loopdocs/docs/loop-3/loop-3-features.md

 This page discusses updated versions of Loop features as well as new capabilities provided with Loop-dev.

 !!! info "Loop-dev Displays"
-    One thing you may notice on some screens is the primary button with associated information message is always visible at the bottom of even small screens.
+    One thing you may notice on some screens is the primary button, with associated information message, is always visible at the bottom of even small screens.
 You may need to scroll to see intermediate rows.

-    For example, if the default action on a bolus screen is to deliver the recommended bolus, that button is visible and active and the position of that button does not move as the screen is scrolled up and down.
-When you make changes to selections, then the information displayed and the button label updates to reflect the action that will be taken when you tap on the button.
+    For example, if the default action on a bolus screen is to deliver the recommended bolus, that button is visible and active.
+The button remains fixed as other portions of the screen are scrolled up and down.
+When you make changes to selections, then the information displayed and the button label updates to reflect the action taken if you tap on the button.

-    There are other screens, like the Onboarding and Therapy Settings screens where you should read all the provided information.
+    There are other screens, like the Onboarding and Therapy Settings screens, where you should read all the provided information.
 Those screens require you to scroll to the bottom before being able to hit `Continue` or `Save`.

 ## Carb Data Source

-There were many instances with prior versions of Loop where a user would use a "food" app that stored information in Apple Health, not realizing that Loop would read that entry and start adjusting insulin delivery.
+In prior versions of Loop, sometimes a user saved carbs with a "food" app that wrote to Apple Health, not realizing that if Loop had read permission, Loop adjusted insulin delivery to accommodate that carb entry.

-To avoid this problem, Loop-dev is designed with a separate carbohydrate storage system that does not rely on Apple Health.
-Loop still writes carbohydrate entries to Apple Health but it does not read carbohydrate entries from Apple Health.
+To avoid this problem, Loop-dev has a separate carbohydrate storage system.
+Loop still writes carbohydrate entries to Apple Health but it does not read non-Loop carbohydrate entries from Apple Health.

 There are some experienced loopers who want to modify the code to enable Loop to read carbohydrate records from Apple Health with the full understanding of how that works.
 This code customization option is discussed in zulipchat.

 ## Non-Pump Insulin

+If insulin is taken from a different source and the user wants to let Loop know, there is a new method in Loop-dev.

-There are times when a looper needs to let Loop know they have taken insulin from a different source.
-The instruction with Loop 2.2.x was to manually enter the dose into the Apple Health app for Insulin and Loop would import that value.
+With Loop 2.2.x, the user manually entered the Insulin dose into the Apple Health app.
+Loop then imported that value.

-With Loop-dev, the "old" method still works, but there is a new method for entering this information that provides the user with updated `Glucose` predictions based on that dose and enables the user to indicate the type of insulin taken so that the appropriate model is used by Loop.
+With Loop-dev, the "old" method still works, but there is a new method for entering this information.
+This method enables the user to indicate the type of insulin so that the appropriate model is used by Loop.
+An updated `Glucose` prediction chart is displayed prior to saving the dose.

 !!! warning "Enter non-pump insulin before carbs"
-    If you are planning to enter non-pump insulin to cover carbs and you do NOT want Loop to automatically start increasing insulin based on the carb entry, it is suggested you add the non-pump insulin first and then add the carbs.
+    If you are planning to enter non-pump insulin to cover carbs and you do NOT want Loop to automatically start increasing insulin based on the carb entry, enter the non-pump insulin first and then add the carbs.

-    To find out what Loop would recommend, without actually dosing with Loop:
+    To find out what Loop recommends, without actually dosing with Loop:

     * Wait for a CGM entry (or fingerstick) to appear in the HUD
     * Enter the carbs and continue to the bolus screen, i.e., do not save carbs
     * Note the recommended bolus, but do not actually bolus
     * Back up to the carb entry screen and `Cancel`
-    * Go to the non-pump insulin screen and enter bolus amount, adjusted as you desire - especially important if your non-pump insulin is a different model
+    * Go to the non-pump insulin screen and enter bolus amount, adjust as you desire - especially important if your non-pump insulin is a different model
     * Add the carb entry and save carbs without bolusing

-1. By tapping on either of the insulin charts (Active Insulin or Insulin Delivery) on the home screen, the Insulin Delivery Screen is displayed with 3 tabs.
+1. Tap on either of the insulin charts (Active Insulin or Insulin Delivery) on the home screen to display the Insulin Delivery Screen.
+This screen has 3 tabs.
     * **Event History** (default) is the same as for Loop 2.2.x
     * **Reservoir** is similar to Loop 2.2.x; however, the reservoir value from a prior pod is not displayed after a new pod is applied
     * **Non-Pump Insulin** is a new feature with Loop-dev